 Ember's full release is expected in late 2026.
 The most up to date release schedule can be found on the Ember Product Page.

-Beta Access enables users to play Ember's content several months before its full release date, though many features will still be unfinished and some content will not be available as development is still occurring in this phase.
+The Beta Access period has concluded and allowed users to play Ember's content several months before its full release date, though many features were unfinished and some content was unavailable as development was still occurring.

-Ember is being designed with two rulesets in mind: Dungeons & Dragons (2024) and Crucible— a bespoke system designed specifically for Foundry Virtual Tabletop.
+Ember is being designed with two rulesets in mind: Dungeons & Dragons (2024) and Crucible — a bespoke system designed specifically for Foundry Virtual Tabletop.
 While the D&D version may remain compatible with the D&D 2014 rules, Ember is being designed with the 2024 rules in mind.

 We love Pathfinder 2e, but we have made a thoughtful decision to focus on D&D Fifth Edition and Crucible as the two systems we can feasibly support.
 It's going to be a huge amount of effort to support dual-system compatibility, and the additional complexity of offering PF2E also is, unfortunately, beyond us at this time.